 Ever wanted to know precisely how great you are for taking the train instead of flying?
-Well now you can!
-Loco2's booking tool estimates how much carbon you'll save by travelling by train versus an equivalent flight.
+Our booking tool estimates how much carbon you'll save by travelling by train versus an equivalent flight.

 When it comes to sustainable travel, going by train is much greener than flying.
 Not only is fuel used more efficiently, but electric trains can run on green electricity, reducing CO2 emissions even more.
-Celebrating low carbon travel is at the heart of what we do, and even our name is a nod to the fact that trains are "low CO2" compared to planes.
+Celebrating low carbon travel is at the heart of what we do, and we like to remind everyone that trains are "low CO2" compared to planes.

 The green travel debate